-REZAIAN: Yeah.
-I mean, you know, as I mentioned, we sent a reporter there to cover those protests and I think that that's an indication that it is successful, right.
-I mean, in a democratic society where you're allowed to protest the government for their action or inaction, I think that it's generally the best course of action and you bring people onto the streets to say, you know, damn it, we're not going to stand for this and there needs to be some accountability.
+Mr. REZIAN.
+Yes.
+As I mentioned, we sent a reporter there to cover those protests and I think that that's an indication that it is successful, right.
+I mean, in a democratic society where you're allowed to protest the government for their action or inaction, I think that it's generally the best course of action, and you bring people onto the streets to say damn it, we're not going to stand for this, and there needs to be some accountability.

-Now, you know, I'm not Slovakian and, from what Pavla said, the government response is not sufficient because the people that are replacing the leaders and officials who have resigned are from the same party.
-But, you know, the opposite - if people were just silent about it I think sends the worst message possible and I'm glad to see that there was some solidarity there and I hope that it continues.
+Now, you know, I'm not Slovakian and, from what Pavla said, the government response is not sufficient, because the people that are replacing the leaders and officials who have resigned are from the same party.
+But, you know, the opposite-if people were just silent about it I think sends the worst message possible, and I'm glad to see that there was some solidarity there and I hope that it continues.

-MASSARO: Yes, please.
+Mr. MASSARO.
+Yes, please.

-MAHONEY: Yeah.
-I mean, I think that what we saw there was something which took place in the glare of publicity in the capital city and a lot of the killings of journalists around the world are not in capital cities.
-There are Brazilian journalists who are covering environmental issues in, you know, the Amazon or Mexican journalists who are not in Mexico City.
-Their deaths don't get this kind of publicity and protests because the - you know, the national spotlight isn't on them, and that's the unfortunate part of this story is that if you are in a country which has a functioning or quasi-functioning democracy and a strong national media then the killing will get - will get attention.
+Mr. MAHONEY.
+Yes, I think that what we saw there was something which took place in the glare of publicity in the capital city and a lot of the killings of journalists around the world are not in capital cities.
+There are Brazilian journalists who are covering environmental issues in the Amazon, or Mexican journalists who are not in Mexico City.
+Their deaths don't get this kind of publicity and protests because the national spotlight isn't on them, and that's the unfortunate part of this story, that if you are in a country which has a functioning or quasi-functioning democracy and a strong national media then the killing will get attention.
 If you don't, the murder can go with very little attention.

-MASSARO: Yes, and I think that ideally you create a culture where any murder of any journalist in your country sparks a massive protest.
+Mr. MASSARO.
+Yes, and I think that ideally you create a culture where any murder of any journalist in your country sparks a massive protest.

-MAHONEY: Exactly.
+Mr. MAHONEY.
+Exactly.
 That's what we're trying to do.
-(Laughter.)
+[Laughter.]

-MASSARO: Yes, please.
+Mr. MASSARO.
+Yes, please.

-Q: Hello.
-Weston (sp) over in the U.S. House of Representatives.
+QUESTIONER.
+Hello.
+Weston [sp] over in the U.S. House of Representatives.